mariiaromaniuk/Mastermind/README.md

 ## Extensions Implemented
 * Simple AI was added: a player can choose the option to be the codemaker, set the secret code and watch the AI breaking the code.
+* Google Cloud Text-to-Speech Java API and/or prerecorded audio files to help explain the current game state to players with vision loss.
 * Configurable "difficulty levels" where added to adjust:
   * the number of digits in the secret code (1-8),
   * the range of numbers that are used to generate the code (1-10),